x-extends/xe-ajax/README.en-US.md

 ### Options

-*: Only the highest version of the browser is supported.
+*: Only the latest version of the browser is supported.

 | Name | Type | Description | default value |
 |------|------|-----|----|